powsybl/powsybl.github.io/docs/configuration/modules/load-flow-based-phase-shifter-optimizer.md

 ## load-flow-name
 The `load-flow-name` property is an optional property that defines the implementation name to use for running the loadflow.
 If this property is not set, the default loadflow implementation is used.
+**Note**: In previous Powsybl releases (before 3.0.0), this was configured in the `load-flow-factory` property with the full classname of the implementation.

 # Examples